Pete Duel: Death

 In the early hours of Friday, New Years Eve 1971, Duel died at his Hollywood Hills home of a self-inflicted gunshot wound to the head.

 Duel's girlfriend Dianne Ray was at his home at the time of his death and discovered his body.
 Ray later told police the couple had watched Duel's series Alias Smith and Jones the previous evening.
 She later went to sleep in another room while Duel stayed up.
 Sometime after midnight, Duel entered the bedroom, retrieved his revolver and told Ray "I'll see you later."
 Ray then said she heard a gunshot from another room and discovered Duel's body.

 According to police, Duel's friends and family said he was depressed about his drinking problem.
-He had been arrested and pleaded guilty to a driving under the influence accident that injured two people the previous June.
+He had been arrested and pleaded guilty to a drunk driving crash that injured two people the previous June.
 Duel's death was later ruled a suicide.

 Duel's funeral was held at the Self-Realization Fellowship Temple on January 2, 1972, in Pacific Palisades.
 At the service, his girlfriend Dianne Ray read a poem he wrote, titled "Love".
 An estimated 1,000 friends and fans attended.
 His body was flown to Penfield, New York, where he was buried in Oakwood Cemetery.